 Relative need for linguistic support and number of languages used to serve the voting population are part of a cluster of characteristics which are associated with, or may be expected to be associated with, election costs and composition.
 English language facility, language diversity, and language support from counties are associated with large, densely populated urban areas with multiple sub-county cities and towns, ballots with many candidates and measures, and higher typical labor costs and wage levels.
 They are not significantly associated with vote-by-mail or variety of hardware employed in polling places.
 These associations are quite robust, and persist after removing the most linguistically diverse counties, and the most densely populated counties.
 The joint variation of these characteristics make it difficult to parse out – at this time – individual elements and their effects on costs.

 Summary conclusion:

-*there are External and internal measures of complexity of electorate in terms of langueages.
-As we might expect, stongly associated with each other.
-Cases in which counties are not completesly reporting which languageags they need to be providing services for.
-Need to address: county conformity to filling out survey - larger counties leaving languages out

-*not strong associate ling complexity and cost per registered voter.
-But is assocaited with certain costs : multi-lingual ballots

-*Likely that some effects of this are due to association between complex counties (complex electorates, high juirsidctional complexity, lots of ballot types, urban areas) but impossible to untangle all elements and might be possible as more data is collected.
+There are external and internal measures of complexity of the electorates in terms of languages.
+As we might expect, these are strongly associated with each other.
+Through this analysis, we’ve discovered that there are cases in which counties are not completely reporting which languages they are providing services for.
+County conformity in regards to entering data into the survey needs to be addressed.
+Specifically, larger counties are failing to accurately report their language services.We have found no strong association between linguistic complexity and cost per registered voter.
+Predictably, certain costs, such as those associated with multi-lingual ballots, are associated with linguistic complexity.
+It is likely that some effects of this are due to the association between counties with complex electorates, with many ballot types, and that contain high-density urban areas.
+However, it is impossible to untangle all these elements with the present available data.
+Further research about the causes and relationships between costs and electoral complexity may be possible as more data is collected.